vasquez-a/WireframeExamples/README.txt

 SOCIAL SCORER

 A project done for a software development class.
 The idea behind Social Scorer was exploring the hypothetical design and implementation of an application that allows users to give other users a positive or negative "social score" depending on their actions.
 It was a tongue-in-cheek project that (thankfully) was never meant to be seriously deployed, but the nature of the project and the fact that I was the only frontend developer/UI designer meant that I had free reign to decide the aesthetics of the project.
 I enjoyed the challenge of balancing the dystopian imagery with a practical interface.
 Like the previous project, the wireframes were designed using Figma.

-While this folder only contains wireframe examples, additional materials can be provided upon request.